 - 1. Securities purchased in transactions not involving any public offering from the issuer of such securities, which issuer (subject to certain limited exceptions) is an eligible portfolio company, or from any person who is, or has been during the preceding 13 months, an affiliated person of an eligible portfolio company, or from any other person, subject to such rules as may be prescribed by the SEC.
-An eligible portfolio company is defined in the 1940 Act as any issuer which: - is organized under the laws of, and has its principal place of business in, the - U.S.;

-- is not an investment company (other than a small business investment company wholly owned by the BDC) or a company that would be an investment company but for certain exclusions under the 1940 Act; and

-- satisfies any
+An eligible portfolio company is defined in the 1940 Act as any issuer which: - a. is organized under the laws of, and has its principal place of business in, the U.S.: - b. is not an investment company (other than a small business investment company wholly owned by the BDC) or a company that would be an investment company but for certain exclusions under the 1940 Act; and - c. satisfies any of the - following: - does not have any class of securities that is traded on a national securities exchange; - ii. has a class of securities listed on a national securities exchange, but has an aggregate market value of outstanding voting and non-voting common equity of less than \$250 million;

-- following:

-- does not have any class of securities that is traded on a national securities

-- exchange;